tech-tee/data-engineering-roadmap/README.md

 This project is licensed under the **MIT License** – use it, modify it, have fun with it! 🎉 See the [LICENSE](LICENSE) file for details.

----

-There you go!
-This version is full of fun emojis and a more laid-back tone.
-If there’s anything else you want to add or adjust, let me know! 😊🎉